Wentletrap

 Wentletraps are small, often white, very high-spired, predatory or ectoparasitic sea snails, marine gastropod mollusks in the family Epitoniidae.

-The word wentletrap originated in Dutch (wenteltrap), and it means spiral staircase.
-These snails are sometimes also called "staircase shells", and "ladder shells".

 The family Epitoniidae belongs to the superfamily Epitonioidea.
 Since 2017 this family also includes the former families Janthinidae (the pelagic purple snails) and Nystiellidae, all part of the informal group Ptenoglossa.
 Epitoniidae is a rather large family, with an estimated number of species about 630.

+The word wentletrap originated in Dutch (wenteltrap), and it means spiral staircase.
+These snails are sometimes also called "staircase shells", and "ladder shells".

 Distribution

 Wentletraps inhabit all seas and oceans worldwide, from the tropical zones to the Arctic and Antarctic zones.

 Shell description

 Most species of wentletrap are white, and have a porcelain-like appearance.
 They are notable for their intricately geometric shell architecture, and the shells of the larger species are prized by collectors.

 The more or less turret-shaped shell consists of tightly-wound (sometimes loosely coiled), convex whorls, which create a high, conical spiral.
 Fine or microscopic spiral sculpture (also called "striae") is present in many species.
 The shells sometimes feature an umbilicus.
 Wentletrap shells have a roundish or oval aperture, but its inner lip is often reduced to strip of callus.
 The round and horny operculum is paucispiral and fits the aperture tightly.
 Most of the species in the family are small to minute, although some are larger, and overall the adult shell length in the family varies between 0.6 and 11.7 cm.

 Within the genus Epitonium, the type genus of the family, the shell has predominantly axial sculpture of high, sharply ribbed "costae".
 These costae may offer some protection against other predatory snails, which would find it difficult or impossible to bore a hole in a shell with such obstructions.